joshuawins99/Reference-FPGA-System-Lite/README.md

 ```
 ## Adding Additional Functionality

 By creating a new custom module that follows the port structure of the bus_rv32 interface, one can create an accessory module that has custom functionality and can be accessed by the cpu.
-In order to add a new module, an additional enum must be added to the list in the cpu_reg_package.sv file and a start and end address must be given to the mdoule.
-This is done through the add_address function and is added to the module_addresses localparam.
+In order to add a new module, an additional entry must be added to the USER_MODULES list in the cpu_config.txt file and a start and end address must be given to the mdoule.
 Data reads from custom modules are expected to have their data available one clock cycle after the accompanying address is given.
 If a combinatorial output is desired, use of the address_reg logic ensures that data is valid when the CPU expects it.

 The host side is up to the specfic use case.
 Anything that supports a UART type device can be used for communication.
 Three commands are available for communication: rFPGA (read a register from the FPGA), wFPGA (write a value to a register in the FPGA), and readFPGAVersion (reports the build time and version of the FPGA build running).